-We are bound to adhere to sanctions from many jurisdictions, including the United States, United Kingdom, European Union, and Canada, due to our domicile and location of offices.
+We are bound to adhere to sanctions from many jurisdictions, including the U.S., UK, European Union, and Canada, due to our domicile and location of offices.

-The United States has imposed sanctions on several countries or regions such as Cuba, North Korea, Syria, Iran, and the Ukraine's Crimea, Luhansk and Donetsk regions.
+The U.S. has imposed sanctions on several countries or regions such as Cuba, North Korea, Syria, Iran, and Ukraine's Crimea, Luhansk and Donetsk regions.
 The U.S. also has imposed substantial restrictions on trade with Yemen and Venezuela.

-Since February 2022, the United States and numerous other organizations and nations, notably including the European Union and United Kingdom, have imposed substantial sanctions on Russia regarding its invasion of Ukraine.
-During 2022, Australia, the United Kingdom, the U.S. and the European Union prohibited the import of Russian oil into their territories.
-As of December 2022, for crude oil and February 2023, for petroleum products, the U.S., United Kingdom, and European Union in particular have also prohibited the provision of financial, legal, brokering, shipping and insurance services to any person of any nationality carrying Russian origin oil unless it is at or below a stated cap (currently \$60 per barrel for crude oil and \$100 per barrel for petroleum products).
-These Russian sanctions, together with the global reaction to the Russian invasion of Ukraine, may reduce our revenues.
+Since February 2022, the U.S. and numerous other organizations and nations, notably including the European Union and UK, have imposed substantial sanctions on Russia regarding its invasion of Ukraine.
+During 2022, Australia, the UK, the U.S. and the European Union prohibited the import of Russian oil into their territories.
+As of December 2022, for crude oil and February 2023, for petroleum products, the U.S., European Union and UK in particular have also prohibited the provision of financial, legal, brokering, shipping and insurance services to any person of any nationality carrying Russian origin oil unless it is at or below a stated cap (currently \$60 per barrel for crude oil and \$100 per barrel for petroleum products).
+These Russian sanctions, together with the continuing global reaction to the Russian invasion of Ukraine, may reduce our revenues.

-Past port calls by our vessels or third-party vessels participating in RSAs to countries that are subject to sanctions imposed by the United States, European Union and the United Kingdom could harm our business.
+Past port calls by our vessels or third-party vessels participating in RSAs to countries that are subject to sanctions imposed by the U.S., European Union and the UK could harm our business.

-Several years ago, oil tankers owned or chartered-in by us, or third-party vessels participating in RSAs from which we derived revenue, made port calls in certain countries that are currently subject to sanctions imposed by the U.S., European Union, and United Kingdom, for the loading and discharging of oil products.
-Those port calls did not violate U.S., European Union or United Kingdom sanctions at the time, and we intend to maintain our compliance with all U.S., European Union, and United Kingdom sanctions.
+Several years ago, oil tankers owned or chartered-in by us, or third-party vessels participating in RSAs from which we derived revenue, made port calls in certain countries that are currently subject to sanctions imposed by the U.S., European Union, and UK, for the loading and discharging of oil products.
+Those port calls did not violate U.S., European Union or UK sanctions, and we intend to maintain our compliance with all U.S., European Union, and UK sanctions.